 Many schools are embracing an initiative called Trayless Tuesday, and giving up the trays in campus dining halls for one day each week.
 The theory behind Trayless Tuesday is that by ditching the tray, students will be more selective about the foods they eat at meal time and will have to make a conscious decision about whether or not they are really hungry enough to warrant a second (or third) trip back through the line.
 Many schools claim the initiative decreases food waste that is often produced by the "eyes are larger than the stomach" philosophy.

-, a research organization that tracks environmental practices at the 300 colleges and universities with the largest endowments, said that almost half (126 schools) had curtailed use of trays in at least one dining hall on campus.
+The Sustainable Endowments Institute, a research organization that tracks environmental practices at the 300 colleges and universities with the largest endowments, said that almost half (126 schools) had curtailed use of trays in at least one dining hall on campus.
 Here are just a handful of the schools that have reported significant environmental and financial savings since instituting Trayless Tuesdays:

 - Williams College in western Massachusetts: The Zilkha Center for Environmental Initiatives estimates that the college is saving 14,000 gallons of water annually since eliminating trays last spring at one of its four campus dining halls, where previously 147,000 trays had been washed a year.
 The college's other dining halls are scheduled to go trayless in the fall.